SCHOOL SHOOTINGS, INNER CITY VIOLENCE, DOMESTIC ABUSE, IS THIS THE COST OF GLOBAL POWER?

 The above data isn’t intended to complain about our priorities, but rather to see what Americans have come to accept as the status quo, and how many Americans have been directly touched by the violence of war.
 Thus increasing our pot temperature.
 This frog is getting hot.

-In conclusion are we building bionic soldiers, capable of more violence each generation.
-Not only soldiers, but criminals, democrat leftist demonstrators, and Berkley University professors.
 Furthermore, we have been doing this increasingly, this millennium.
 Our frog is now dead.
 We are headed as a nation toward a polar opposite of peace, and increasingly toward greater militarization, violence, and hatred.
 Life Matters.
-Will this eventually create the destruction of our nation?
+Will this eventually create the destruction of our national unity and stability?